 Where to Watch Gundam Age

-Gundam Age is not currently streaming on any platforms at this time, but there are two blu-ray collections that completely collect the series.
+Gundam Age is not currently streaming on any platforms at this time, but two blu-ray collections completely collect the series.

 Post Disaster